The Best Local Top 5 Exterior House Paints

-As the owner of A Touch of Color Painting LLC of Raleigh, I personally have over 24 years experience.
+As the owner of A Touch of Color Painting LLC of Raleigh, I personally have over 24 years of experience.
 I started painting when I was just 14 years old.

 Daily we experience using some of the best paints offered in our market.
 Here we are going to offer our experience with exterior paints and offer our top 5 choices.
-Since exterior house paints are ever changing, our list has also been revised since the last time this was originally written.
+Since exterior house paints are ever-changing, our list has also been revised since the last time this was originally written.

 We have updated this post in 2019.
 However, since we only cover a select area, we are limited to products available specifically in the South East region.

 #5 Sherwin – Williams Resilience